-With the above information, you could start looking usefully at categories such as Most Original and Rising Star.
+With the above information, you could start looking usefully at categories such as Most Original and Innovative and Rising Star - or maybe the new category of Entertainment.
 They attract fewer entries than, say, Documentary and judges are always looking in these categories for new faces and new ideas.
 There are many missed opportunities!